SunCoastConnection/TheRealLibreEHR/WINDOWS_INSTALL.md

 git clone https://github.com/YOURUSERNAME/lh-ehr.git
 ```

-LibreHealth EHR will be cloned into a directory named `lh-ehr`.
+Libre EHR will be cloned into a directory named `lh-ehr`.
 Note this location for further use.

 #### Requirements